 Then, Mondrian detects multiple regions, partitioning the image into groups of adjacent pixels and clustering them together to form regions.

-For each of the extracted regions, Mondrian calculates a "fingerprint" which describes its syntactic and structural properties and it can be used to compare regions across different files.
-Files that show at least one similar region are more probable to share the same layout, therefore are selected as candidates instances of the same template.
+For each of the extracted regions, Mondrian calculates a "fingerprint" that reflect the region's syntactic and structural properties.
+This fingerprint is then used to compare regions across different files.
+Files that show at least one similar region are more probable to share the same layout.
+Therefore, they are selected as candidates instances of the same template.